Diet and exercise as the key to success

 Starting out in dog sports - what do I need to consider first?

 Exercise is essential for dogs.
-However, a few factors should be taken into consideration before embarking on (more demanding) sporting tasks:
+However, a few factors should be considered before starting (more demanding) sporting tasks:

 Once these points have been clarified, nothing should stand in the way of sporting fun!